BalestraPatrick/PebblePasscodeWindow/README.md

 #Credits

 Created by <a href="http://www.patrickbalestra.com">Patrick Balestra</a>.
 If this project was useful to you and you're using it in any of your apps, let me know! :)

+Thanks to <a href="https://github.com/edwinfinch">Edwan Finch</a> for the great pull requests.